cyberark/summon/docs/_includes/docker.md

 managing your secrets.

-Summon makes it easy to inject secrets as environment variables into your Docker containers by taking advantage of Docker's CLI arguments (`--env-file` or, `--env` and `--volume`.
+Summon makes it easy to inject secrets as environment variables into your Docker containers by taking advantage of Docker's CLI arguments (`--env-file` or `--env`).
 There are two options available.
 It's possible to mix and match as you see fit.

-## Docker --env and --volume arguments
+## Docker --env arguments

 This is done on-demand by using the variable `@SUMMONDOCKERARGS` in the arguments of the process you are running with Summon.
-This variable is replaced by combinations of the Docker arguments `--env` and `--volume` such that the secrets injected by summon are passed into the Docker container.
-The `--volume` arguments allow memory-mapped temporary files from variables with the `!file` tag to be resolvable inside the container.
+This variable is replaced by instances of the Docker argument `--env` such that the secrets injected by summon are passed into the Docker container.

-**NOTE:** Using the `!file` tag with `@SUMMONDOCKERARGS` assumes that the Docker CLI is being run on the host that is used to create volume mounts to the container.
-For when this is not the case simply avoid using the `!file` tag, but be mindful that in that case you lose the benefits of memory-mapped temporary files.
+**NOTE:** The `!file` tag can only be used with `@SUMMONDOCKERARGS` if the temp file directory that summon uses is mounted into the container, otherwise the file path won't be resolvable.

 ```bash
 $ summon -p keyring.py -D env=dev docker run @SUMMONDOCKERARGS deployer